Copyright 1994 - 2023 Bill's Bible Basics

 With these wonderful verses, I am going to bring another article to a close.
 I trust that you have found these facts interesting; and I hope that they have not only been an inspiration in your life, but that they will also serve as a helpful tool, which you can use to convince others of the veracity and Divine Origin of God's Holy Word.

 If you have enjoyed reading this article, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+, Tumblr, etc, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!